 In short, they are a colorless, odorless chemical released by a variety of species.
 There is more than one type of pheromone in the animal world and each has its own agenda.
 For example, bees excrete an alarm pheromone whenever the hive is threatened; this brings out the defense mode and results in the offending party being stung repeatedly.

 When it comes to mating in the animal world, there is no doubt that pheromones play a significant role, among many species.
 Sea urchins, for instance, release a pheromone into the surrounding water that tells others urchins nearby to release their sex cells all at the same time.
 Of course, this is but one example in the animal kingdom there are many more!

 In the Animal Kingdom

-Pheromones are widespread through the animal world as well, and that includes us humans.
-Yes, we humans also produce pheromones and we also release them into the environment, but unfortunately for us guys (and many girls), our pheromones are not quite as aggressive as many of us would like them to be.
+Pheromones are widespread through the animal world as well, and that includes us, humans.
+Yes, we humans also produce pheromones and we also release them into the environment.
+Unfortunately for us guys (and many girls), our pheromones are not quite as aggressive as many of us would like them to be.
 We live far longer than your average insect, so we have plenty of time to find a mate.
 Most of us don’t want an army of kids either and most of us tend to get into steady relationships which in turn allow us to reproduce as multiple times with the same partner.